CircuitCoder4696/AnotherCraft/README.md

-<I>Simply a copy, this will eventually be my (CircuitCoder4696's) attempt to document as many of the different parts as I can, later this autumn.</I>

 # Anothercraft - visualisation of a procedurally generated voxel terrain
 A master thesis project.
 Basically a Minecraft clone, I was focusing on accelerating things on GPU.
 There is a master thesis text in the repository, however it is in Czech.
 There's also a first few chapters of the english master thesis translated, then I lost the drive.
 I might eventually document some of the techniques on a blog or something.